There is a wide range of opportunities in the industry for candidates with dual marketing and sales profiles.

 Methods and tools

-• The evaluation methods are face-to-face, in the form of continuous assessment or final exams in the form of mid-term exams.
+- The evaluation methods are in person, in the form of continuous assessment or final written exams.

 Initial training: